MishraShikhar/OCVS/OCVS/ProvisionOCVS.md

 ### STEP 1: Create an SDDC

--  Sign in to the OCI console andn open the navigation menu by clicking on the hamburger menu icon on the top left of the screen.
+-  Sign in to the OCI console and open the navigation menu by clicking on the hamburger menu icon on the top left of the screen.

 -  Under **Solutions and Platform**, click on **VMware Solution**.